swiftlang/swift-evolution/visions/macros.md

 Macros are a feature present in a number of languages that allow one to perform some kind of transformation on the program's input source code to produce a different program.
 The mechanism of transformation varies greatly, from lexical expansion in C macros, to custom rules that rewrite one syntax into other syntax, to programs that arbitrarily manipulate the abstract syntax tree (AST) of the program.
 Macro systems exist in C, LISP, Scheme, Scala, Rust, and a number of other languages, and each design has its own tradeoffs.

 In all of these languages, macros have the effect of democratizing syntactic sugar.
 Many tasks that would have required a new language feature or an external source-generating tool could, instead, be implemented as a macro.
 Doing so has trade-offs: many more people can implement a macro than can take a feature through the language's evolution process, but the macro implementation will likely have some compromises---non-ideal syntax, worse diagnostics, worse compile-time performance.
-Overall, the hope is that a macro system can keep the language smaller and more focused, yet remain expressive because it the language itself is extensible enough to support libraries for many different domains.
+Overall, the hope is that a macro system can keep the language smaller and more focused, yet remain expressive because it is extensible enough to support libraries for many different domains.
 As a project, a macro system should reduce the desire for new syntactic-sugar features, leaving more time for more transformative feature work.
 Even in the cases where a new language feature is warranted, a macro system can allow more experimentation with the feature to best understand how it should work, and then be "promoted" to a full language feature once we've gained experience from the macro version.

 ### Use cases for macros